Cray-HPE/docs-csm/operations/firmware/FAS_CLI.md

     }
     ```

-## Update a Firmware Image
+## Update a firmware image

-If FAS indicates hardware is in a `nosolution` state as a result of a dry-run or update, it is an indication that there is no matching image available to update firmware.
+If FAS indicates that hardware is in a `nosolution` state as a result of a dry-run or update, it is an indication that there is no matching image available to update firmware.
 A missing image is highly possible, but the issue could also be that the hardware has inconsistent model names in the image file.

 Given the nature of the `model` field and its likelihood to not be standardized, it may be necessary to update the image to include an image that is not currently present.

-### Procedure
+### Update a firmware image: Procedure

-1. List the existing firmware images to find the imageID of the desired firmware image.
+1. (`ncn-mw#`) List the existing firmware images to find the `imageID` of the desired firmware image.

-    ```
+    ```bash
     cray fas images list
     ```

-1. Describe the image file using the imageID.
+1. (`ncn-mw#`) Describe the image using the `imageID`.

+    Modify the following command to specify the actual `imageID` of the image to be examined.

     ```bash
-    cray fas images describe {imageID}
+    cray fas images describe {imageID} --format json
     ```

+    Example output:

     ```json
     {